 - Jason Williams, retired Commander, 6th Comptroller Squadron and Chief Financial Officer

+Most organizations in the military today use manual, time intensive, and inefficient processes to determine UFR lists.
 The reason to move from the old way of spreadsheets, email, and manual processes is easy to comprehend:

 “We’re experiencing the same challenges across the services in DOD.
 The singular pain point in the process is really being able to line up true requirements in evaluating risks based on previously established goals or criterion,” said Commander Williams, during the webinar entitled “How (and Why) to Automate Your UFR Prioritization”.